MykelAllan/Food-R-Us/README.md

 ## Features

 - **Hero Section**:
- - A dynamic and engaging hero section that highlights featured products like strawberries, watermelon, and dairy items.
+  - A dynamic and engaging hero section highlighting featured products like strawberries, watermelon, and dairy items.

 - **Product Categories**:
   - **Fruit**: Fresh and high-quality fruits including strawberries, watermelons, and more.